deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### lspinorb

 - **Type**: Boolean
-- **Description**: whether to consider spin-orbital coupling effect in the calculation.
+- **Description**: Whether to consider spin-orbital coupling effect in the calculation.
 When set to 1, `nspin` is also automatically set to 4.
-- **Default**: 0
+- **Default**: False

 ### noncolin

 - **Type**: Boolean
-- **Description**: whether to allow non-collinear polarization, in which case the coupling between spin up and spin down will be taken into account.
+- **Description**: Whether to allow non-collinear polarization, in which case the coupling between spin up and spin down will be taken into account.
 If set to 1, `nspin` is also automatically set to 4.
-- **Default**: 0
+- **Default**: False

 ### soc_lambda

 - **Type**: Real
-- **Description**: Relevant for soc calculations.
-Sometimes, for some real materials, both scalar-relativistic and full-relativistic can not describe the exact spin-orbit coupling.
+- **Availability**: Relevant for soc calculations.
+- **Description**: Sometimes, for some real materials, both scalar-relativistic and full-relativistic can not describe the exact spin-orbit coupling.
 Artificial modulation may help in such cases.

   `soc_lambda`, which has value range [0.0, 1.0] , is used for modulate SOC effect.